Sourdough blueberry and lemon bread step-by-step recipe with photos.

 The slight tang from the sourdough when combined with sweet blueberries and lemon zest makes this sourdough bread oh-so-soft and delicious.
 The classic combination of blueberry and lemon combined with sourdough is something you don't want to miss.

-- All of the blueberries may not be incorporated in the first go and that is fine.
+All of the blueberries may not be incorporated in the first go and that is fine.
 They will be incorporated as you do the stretch and folds.
-Just tuck the blueberries back into the dough if the pop on the surface.
+Just tuck the blueberries back into the dough if they pop on the surface.

 1. Combine starter and water.
 Add flour, mix well and let it rest